recraft-ai/ComfyUI-RecraftAI/README.md

 # ComfyUI-RecraftAI
 <p align="center"><img src="./assets/logo.png" alt="Recraft AI Logo" width="200"></p>

 This is a custom node for ComfyUI that allows you to use the Recraft AI API.
-XXXXXXXXXXXX
+Recraft V3 (code-named red_panda) is a text-to-image model with the ability to generate long texts, images in a wide list of styles, including custom brand styles.
+It's also possible to set up brand colors.
+As of today, it is SOTA in image generation, proven by Hugging Face’s industry-leading Text-to-Image Benchmark by Artificial Analysis.

 ## Requirements